jenninglim/recursion-schemes-in-DSL/Report/new_report.md

             where alg (Zero)   = 0
                   alg (Succ k) = k + 1

 In the `number` function, Nat corresponds to the initial algebra, to be transformed by the algebra which in this case is defined within the scope of the function.
+Notice that this method of deriving the function has no explicit recursion.

 ### 5.3 Theorems